lovelysystems/lovely-editor/src/components/editor/README.md

 const blocksConfig = [ {
   type: 'text', // block-type, for each type in the editorState there must be a definition here
-  component: RichText // eg. React Component or render function }]
+  component: RichText // eg. React Component or render function
+  data: { // used and passed as blockConfig to the <EditorBlock /> and editors (eg. <EditorQuill />)
+    someCustomData: 'someCustomValue'
+  }
+}]
 ```

+Other components of the Editor (eg. EditorQuill) will use the properties from `data`
+to customize their behaviour (eg. use a custom toolbar).

 #### onChange